-Revelation 20:10 10 And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.
+Revelation 20:10 And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.

-Revelation 20:14-15 14 Then death and Hades were thrown into the lake of fire.
+Revelation 20:14-15 Then death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
-15 And if anyone's name was not found written in the book of life, he was thrown into the lake of fire.
+And if anyone's name was not found written in the book of life, he was thrown into the lake of fire.

-If anyone knew the details of what was meant in Genesis 6:2, by the sons of God seeing the daughters of men as beautiful and then choosing to marry the daughters of men, it would be Jesus Christ.
+If anyone knew the details of what was meant in Genesis 6:2, by the sons of God seeing the daughters of men as beautiful and then choosing to marry the daughters of men, both inside and outside of the covenant community, it would be Jesus Christ.